ClusterHQ/powerstrip/README.rst

 Writing a plugin
 ----------------

+It's not a REST API.
+It's just an HTTP API.
 A plugin is just a REST API with a single endpoint.
 Use your favourite framework and language to write it.